Buddhist Psychology and Psychodrama Certification Program

 - Distinguish different kinds of joy in Buddhist psychology

-- Use psychodramatic action to access internal joy states
+- Use psychodramatic action to access joyful internal states

-Module 9: Release & Ritual – Letting Go, Letting Be
+Release & Ritual – Letting Go, Letting Be and EquanimityThemes:

 Educational Goals:

-- Practice emotional integration through symbolic and dramatic ritual
+- Practice emotional integration through symbolic and dramatic ritual, using mindfulness and creative enactments

 Educational Goals: